actions/importer-issue-ops/Readme.md

 > Valet is in a private preview and customers must be onboarded prior to using the Valet Issue Ops workflow.
 Please reach out to [GitHub Sales](https://github.com/enterprise/contact) to enquire about getting into the private preview.

-This repository is informally maintained by GitHub.
-However, this is not a supported GitHub product.
-Customers leveraging this repository must understand that any support must come through a paid GitHub Expert Services engagement.
+Note: this repository is informally maintained by GitHub.
+Support can be requested by creating an issue in this repository.
+We'll be available to provide support Monday through Friday between the hours of 9 AM EST and 5 PM PST.

 ## Getting started